 Interfacing functions to add stability and sometimes structure to a project.
-For example, adding interfacing to the neckline or collar of a shirt adds crispness and subtle shaping.
-Interfacing is also used for stability when making bags and purses.
-It adds both durability and dimension.
+For example, adding it to the neckline or collar of a shirt adds crispness and subtle shaping.
+It is also used for stability when making bags and purses.
+The benefit is that it adds both durability and dimension.

 Interfacing comes in different weights